 There are a few groups of people who should definitely get the HPV vaccine.

-- Girls and boys ages 11 or 12: This is the ideal age range for recipients of the vaccine, for a few reasons.
+• Preteens 11 or 12: This is the ideal age range for vaccine recipients for a few reasons.
 At this age, the vast majority aren’t sexually active and haven’t been exposed to various strains of HPV, which is important because the vaccine is less effective among people who have been exposed to the condition.
-Children at this age respond better to the vaccine than do children over age 12, and as they get older they may be less likely to go in for checkups.
+Children at this age respond better to the vaccine than children over age 12.
+Also, as they get older, they may be less likely to go in for checkups.

 Who should not get the vaccine?